Arizona Airports Association

 Prior to joining TAA, Mike was a Project Manager and Engineer for a Midwest based consulting engineering firm.
 He completed design and construction projects at airports ranging in size from Large Hubs to small General Aviation facilities.
 Mike is an Accredited Airport Executive (A.A.E.) of the American Association of Airport Executives and a licensed Professional Engineer.
 Mike has a Master’s and Bachelor’s Degree in Civil Engineering from the University of Illinois.

 Scott is currently the Deputy Director of the Phoenix-Mesa Gateway Airport.
-He has a Bachelor of Business Administration from the University of North Dakota with a double major in Airport Administration and Business Management along with 30 plus years of aviation experience mostly in the State of Colorado.
-His experience includes general aviation, state aeronautics as well as managing a Part 139 certificated airport.
+He has a Bachelor of Business Administration from the University of North Dakota with a double major in Airport Administration and Business Management along with 30 plus years of aviation experience.
+His experience includes general aviation, commercial service, state aeronautics as well as FAA.

 Prior to his current position with Phoenix-Mesa Gateway Airport, Scott spent more than four years with the FAA in North Dakota as a program manager/community planner.
 Scott received his pilot’s license over 25 years ago and is a certified member of the American Association of Airport Executives.
 Scott was also previously certified as an Aircraft Rescue & Fire Fighter with first responder training.